marcblank/nina.plugin.manifests/README.md

 - Once the release is generated you can submit the manifest file to the manifest repository.

 ### Bitbucket
+- ⚠️Bitbucket free plans no longer support files in the download section.
+Use bitbucket only if you have a paid subscription!
 - Copy the file in `./tools/bitbucket-pipelines.yml` into the root of your plugin repository.
 - Adjust the yaml file according to the comments to match the requirements for your plugin.
 - You'll have to trigger the pipeline manually once you are ready to publish a new version.